things to do in Ottawa with kids

 Valleyview Little Animal Farm is one of the best things to do in Ottawa with kids.
 It has train rides, puppet shows, and a barn where you can see animals up close.

 There are alpacas, geese, sheep, goats, and pigs.
-You can also visit an old farm museum to learn about the agriculture in the past.
+You can also visit an old farm museum to learn about agriculture in the past.

 While all ages will appreciate seeing animals somewhat, I’d recommend Valleyview especially for younger children under 8.